Sensing with near-infrared laser trapped fluorescent nanodiamonds: Methods

 \subsection{Sensing Experiments}

 For the experiments detecting paramagnetic species, a gadolinium solution (0.45 M in acetate) was gradually added to the FND's environment.
-The concentrations were incrementally adjusted, and measurements were performed after each addition to evaluate the changes in the NV center properties.
+The concentrations were incrementally adjusted, and measurements on FNDs were performed after each addition to evaluate the changes in the NV center properties.

 For the pH sensing experiments, an initial 0.1 M NaOH(aq) solution at pH 13 was prepared.
 The pH was then progressively decreased by adding controlled volumes of a 1 M HCl solution.
-After each pH adjustment, the properties of the NV centers were measured while the FNDs were maintained in the optical trap at 60 mW.
+After each pH adjustment, the properties of the NV centers were measured while the FNDs were maintained in the optical trap with a power of 60~mW, corresponding to an intensity of order $10^7$\;W/cm$^2$.

 For the temperature sensing experiments, the medium containing the FNDs was initially maintained at 37 \(^\circ\)C using an incubator.
 The temperature was then increased in steps of 1K, allowing the evaluation of temperature changes on the NV center properties.
 After each change of the set temperature of the incubator, we waited 10 minutes before the measurements were conducted.